-The Painting, Sculpture and New Media (MFA) program supports diverse forms of specialized research within a common environment of artistic production and critique.
+The Studio Art (MFA) program supports diverse forms of specialized research within a common environment of artistic production and critique.
 Guided by specialists in a variety of traditional and experimental forms, each MFA candidate develops a body of work in the context of expansive discussions about art's aesthetic, social, economic and political dimensions.
 Specialization through thesis research prepares students to work in contemporary fields of art wherein medium-specific histories present secondary (though important) concerns within a broader exploration of art's evolving functions and forms.

 Program faculty members are all working artists, exhibiting and presenting in regional, national and international settings.